 - Many of these items (plastic and paper cups, utensils, napkins) are so cheap to produce that they automatically come with our food—even if we don’t want them to.
 As a result, we view these “free” materials as nearly worthless, and they go from single-use resources to “zero-use” resources: how many times have you received a straw with your drink that you didn’t use, or a clean napkin that you threw away with the rest of your meal?
 The term “disposable” is then utterly literal, as these products are produced simply to be disposed of.

-- To remind yourself not to take these materials for granted when you end up with them, remember that it isn’t just about the trees or oil that made them, but the finite resources expended as a result of their production and transport.
+- To remind yourself not to take these materials for granted when you end up with them, remember that it isn’t just about the trees that made them, but the finite resources expended during their production and transport.
 Save them for later—they will certainly come in handy at some point.

 - Don’t forget about the details.
 Shave off excess-use where you can: get into the habit of showering less frequently, using less shampoo per shower, using one less sheet of toilet paper per wipe—you get the picture.
 For most people, precision isn’t the leading factor in habit formation, and we aren’t aware of how inefficient our actions really are.
 It’s worth questioning the methods behind basic daily tasks as we go about them.
 Especially over a lifetime of pruning, our endeavors really add up.